Marindany-02/Bursary-management-System/README.md

-The **Bursary Management System** I helped you create earlier is a web-based application designed to simplify the administration of bursary allocation processes.
-Below is a detailed summary of its features and capabilities:

----

 ### **System Summary**
 The Bursary Management System aims to automate the bursary application, review, and approval processes while providing transparency, efficiency, and a user-friendly experience for both applicants and administrators.